Filing Information for Individual Income Tax

 3. the fair market value of the property before and after the conveyance of the easement is substantiated by a certified real estate appraiser.

 The credit is equal to the difference in the fair market values of the property reduced by payments received for the easement.
 The credit amount is limited to the lesser of the individual's state tax liability for that year of the maximum allowable credit of $5,000, per owner, who qualifies to claim the credit.
-The credit can be claimed on Maryland forms 502, 504, 505 or 515.
+The credit can be claimed on Maryland forms Form 502, Form 504, Form 505 or Form 515.

 If the property is owned jointly by more than one individual such as a husband and wife, each individual owner is entitled to the credit based on their percentage of ownership.
 Individual members of a pass-through entity are not eligible for this credit.